- 8 inches cinnamon stick

 - Green leaf lettuce, torn into chunks (or other greens you prefer)

-- Fried garlic & garlic oil (recipe follows)
+- Fried garlic & garlic oil (optional, but recommended, recipe follows)

 Fried Garlic & Garlic oil (You can make this in advance and keep in fridge)

 - 1 head of garlic, chopped (for fried garlic)